ae6rt/decap/aws-resources/README.md

 The create-world.sh script also creates an AWS access key for the user decap.
 The key and secret are written to the file aws.credentials.
-Using this access key and secret, the script also creates a Kubernetes Secret for use in the "Decap Kubernetes Secret for AWS credentials".
+Use this access key and secret to craft the Kubernetes decap-secrets.yaml file described in the main README of this project.